brozeph/mixer-js/readme.md

 });
 ```

-If no (timeperiod)[#timeperiod] object is provided, a default time period is created for a duration of 120 minutes beginning now.
+If no [timeperiod](#timeperiod) object is provided, a default time period is created for a duration of 120 minutes beginning now.

 ```javascript
 // the default timeperiod used if one isn't specified